marcyeo/SC1015_MiniProject_Submission/README.md

 - For our numerical data analysis, we grouped the columns ('Loan Status','Current Loan Amount', 'Credit Score', 'Annual Income', 'Monthly Debt', 'Years of Credit History', 'Number of Open Accounts', 'Number of Credit Problems', 'Current Credit Balance', 'Maximum Open Credit', 'Bankruptcies', 'Tax Liens') into a numerical dataframe
 - Further data cleaning: Reclassified 'Number of Credit Problems', 'Bankruptcies' and 'Tax Liens' into categorical variables as a large proportion of their values could be split into distinct categories.
 - Converted loan status into a dummy variable for comparison with our numerical data.
+We assigned a value of 0 for 'Charged off' (negative) Loan Status and a value of 1 for 'Fully Paid' (positive) Loan Status.
 - Violin Plots to analyse distribution of each numerical variable to identify trends
 - Correlation table and matrix for each variable with loan default status
 - Used plotly to visualise each numerical variable with loan status, to observe trends between values that yield a loan status value of 0 or 1